Utility, Novelty, Statutory Bar, & Nonobviousness

 The Court also notes that:

 "Such secondary considerations as commercial success, long felt but unsolved needs, failure of others, etc., might be utilized to give light to the circumstances surrounding the origin of the subject matter sought to be patented.
-As indicia of obviousness or non-obviousness, these inquiries may have relevancy." -John Deere at 17-18.
+As indicia of obviousness or non-obviousness, these inquiries may have relevancy." -

 Other secondary considerations not mentioned in John Deere which might play a role include acquiescence (i.e., does the world treat this as a nonobvious invention?) and the presence of unexpected results.
 On the other hand, if the invention is created more or less simultaneously by a number of people, that would tend to indicate that the invention was in fact obvious.